ErisApps/HitScoreVisualizer/HitScoreVisualizer/Config-Documentation.md

 If this is true, the config will be overwritten with the plugin' default settings after an update rather than being converted

 ### "displayMode"
+- If not set, by default, it will display judgment text above score.
+- If set to "scoreOnTop", it is like default but with score above.
-If set to "format", displays the judgment text, with the following format specifiers allowed:
+- If set to "format", displays the judgment text, with the following format specifiers allowed:
   - %b: The score contributed by the part of the swing before cutting the block
   - %c: The score contributed by the accuracy of the cut
   - %a: The score contributed by the part of the swing after cutting the block
   - %t: The time dependence of the swing
   - %B, %C, %A, %T: As above, except using the appropriate judgment from that part of the swing (as configured for "beforeCutAngleJudgments", "accuracyJudgments", "afterCutAngleJudgments", or "timeDependencyJudgments")
+  - %d: An arrow that points towards the center line of the note relative to the cut line
   - %s: The total score for the cut
   - %p: The percent out of 115 you achieved with your swing's score
-- %%: A literal percent symbol
+  - %%: A literal percent symbol[README.md](../README.md)
   - %n: A newline

-If set to "numeric", displays only the note score.
-If set to "textOnly", displays only the judgment text.
-If set to "scoreOnTop", displays both (numeric score above judgment text).
-Otherwise, displays both (judgment text above numeric score)
+- If set to "textOnly", displays only the judgment text.
+- If set to "numeric", displays only the note score.
+- If set to "directions", displays judgement text and off-direction arrow.

 ### "fixedPosition"
 If not null, judgments will appear and stay at rather than moving as normal, this will take priority over TargetPositionOffset.
 Additionally, the previous judgment will disappear when a new one is created (so there won't be overlap)